Big Data and Ways To Utilise It

 Secondly, start in increments.
 Pick format that looks at the data for a small period, say a week.
 Once you are comfortable that you understand what information you can look at moving up a step, to a month or a quarter, with the final step being a year or multiple years.
 Understanding the key concept that the report is showing is key.
 As the data gets larger you will be able to identify how to tell if the report is showing positive or negative outcomes.

-Different formats of data suit data types differently.
-For example a pie chart is a great way of breaking down percentages, but this may not be suitable for data showing total incoming revenue month on month.
+Different formats suit data types differently.
+For example a pie chart is a great way of breaking down percentages, but this may not be suitable for showing total incoming revenue month on month.

 Why not book a training session / workshop so that we can help you implement the data and begin to report on it.